In order for a wine to remain fresh and age well, it must be protected from humidity, sunlight, vibrations and kept at a good temperature.

 Your wine collection deserves to be proudly displayed instead of hidden away at the back of a cupboard - and the right wine cooler can do just that.

-Wine coolers can come in all designs, and offer different features.
+Wine fridges/coolers can come in all designs, and offer different features.
 Whether you want a glass door, a touch-to-open door, removable shelves, display shelves, multiple temperature zones, or simply a cooler that you can integrate into your kitchen, you’re certain to find what you’re looking for with Elite Wine Refrigeration.

 However, as there are so many choices out there, you must know what you want before purchasing a cooler.

 There are three main designs of wine fridges - the freestanding wine fridge, the integrated wine fridge, and the built-in wine fridge.
+All of which offer fantastic space for your fridge whilst allowing you to refine the humidity control.

-Freestanding wine coolers are probably the most popular type of wine cooler and are one of the more flexible options.
+We have found that the freestanding wine coolers are probably the most popular type of wine cooler and are one of the more flexible options.

 This type of wine cooler is a perfect choice if you don’t have any spare cabinet space, or don’t have space under your countertops.